 Gill Green, Contributing Editor Cambodia

-Gillian Green is author of Traditional Textiles of Cambodia (2003) and Pictorial Textiles of Cambodia (2008).
-She is an Honorary Associate in the School of Letters, Arts and Media at the University of Sydney, Australia.
-She is also Vice President of The Asian Arts Society of Australia (TAASA).
-Her current research interests focus on the cross-cultural influences on traditional textile designs in the mainland and insular Southeast Asia regions.
-She is also interested in the impact of colonially-introduced modernity on the patterns appearing at the turn of the twentieth century in that region.
+Gillian Green is author of Traditional Textiles of Cambodia (2003) and Pictorial Textiles of Cambodia (2008). ).
+She was an Honorary Associate in the School of Letters, Arts and Media at the University of Sydney, Australia and is immediate past President of The Asian Arts Society of Australia (TAASA).
+She is now an independent scholar. .

 Sumru Belger Krody, Contributing Editor Central Asia